-This optional step is to install a license which is fetched automatically from Clavister servers.
+This last and optional step is to install a license which is fetched automatically from Clavister servers.
 Internet access must have been set up in previous wizard steps for this option to function.
-The only input required is the customer username and password for the Clavister website.
+The only input required is the MyClavister username and password for the Clavister website.
+This also creates a lasting link between the E10 and the Clavister servers so that any future license updates can be installed automatically.